CaiXiaolan/CaiXiaolan.github.io/index.md

 ### Social network analysis

 ![Network of Federal Governement supported projects](docs/assets/NetworkOrgGiant.svg)
-_A demo graph of network of partners of Australian Federal government supported smart community projects_
+_Figure 1: partners network of Australian Federal government supported smart community projects_
+_Note: the size of nodes represents how many projects a organization engaged in, and the width of the ties reflects the number of projects two organizations collaborated._

 ### Thematic analysis